 JC Travels: 10 Places You Need to Visit in the UK

 I think when you live in the same country for a long time, you can sometimes loose that motivation to get out there and explore.
 There’s always next week right?
 But really, now is the best time to get out there and adventure!
+I recently finished lessons with my Driving Instructor Newcastle and passed my driving test so it means that I’m more mobile than ever, giving me no excuse to put off seeing more of the UK!
 There are so many lovely places in the UK that are worth a visit.
 I’ve made my way around the country quite a bit in the last 3 years, so here are 10 places which should be on your UK travel list!
 And no, London isn’t on here, ’cause come, on, everyone knows you need to visit London!

 Another traditional town, well worth a visit, combining a quick trip to the White Cliffs of Dover.
 Canterbury is a gorgeous, quaint UK town and really keeps the feeling of tradition with its narrow cobbled streets.
 You can visit the Canterbury Cathedral – one of the most spectacular in the country.
 I also highly recommend St Augustines Abbey Ruins which is full of history of one of the very first churches ever built within the UK.
 We are going way back now!